-This article provides an overview of the Microsoft Active Directory (AD) requirements and configuration in a Remote Desktop Services (RDS) deployment created by the itopia Cloud Automation Stack (CAS).
+This article provides an overview of the Microsoft Active Directory (AD) requirements and configuration in a Remote Desktop Services (RDS) or Windows 10 deployment created by the itopia Cloud Automation Stack (CAS).

 itopia CAS provisions and manages RDS deployments in each customer's Google Cloud Platform (GCP) project.
 Microsoft RDS requires Active Directory and leverages it for several key functions.